-If you need a professional compere Rachel Sloane Partnerships Ltd have a wide range of suitable media contacts.
-Rachel herself has compered many events for businesses, charities and community organisations, including variety shows, auctions, fashion shows, classical concerts, product launches and award ceremonies.
-Venues have included Snape Maltings Concert Hall, Ipswich Corn Exchange, St. Edmundsbury Cathedral, St Mary’s Church in Bury St Edmunds, New Wolsey Theatre, Christchurch Mansion, Felixstowe Spa Pavilion, Dunston Hall in Norwich and numerous village halls.
+If you need a professional compere Rachel Sloane has compered many events for businesses, charities and community organisations, including variety shows, auctions, fashion shows, classical concerts, product launches and award ceremonies.
+Venues have included Snape Maltings Concert Hall, Ipswich Corn Exchange, St. Edmundsbury Cathedral, St Mary's Church in Bury St Edmunds, New Wolsey Theatre, Christchurch Mansion, Wherstead Park, Newmarket Racecourse Conference Centre, Trinity Park Conference Centre, Felixstowe Spa Pavilion, Dunston Hall in Norwich and numerous village halls.

 If you need a speaker for your meeting, lunch, dinner or conference, Rachel has spoken to cruise ship passengers, businesses, organisations, charities and community groups in a speaking career of over thirty five years.